NguyenChiCong2002/knowledge-it-backend/Topic 1 . Network/readme.md

    - A user opens a web browser, enters a domain (e.g., `www.example.com`), and presses Enter.

 2. **Local DNS Cache Check:**
    - The computer checks its local DNS cache (in RAM) to see if it already knows the IP address of the domain.
-If cached, it skips the following steps.
+If found, the process skips to step 8.

-3. **DNS Query to Resolver:**
+3. **Query to DNS Recursive Resolver:**
-   - If the IP address is not cached, the computer sends a DNS query to a DNS resolver, typically provided by the user's Internet Service Provider (ISP).
+   - If the IP is not cached, the request is sent to a DNS recursive resolver (usually provided by the ISP).

-4. **Query to Root Name Server:**
+4. **Root Name Server Query:**
-   - The DNS resolver forwards the request to a DNS root name server if it cannot resolve the domain itself.
+   - The resolver queries a Root Name Server, which directs it to the appropriate Top-Level Domain (TLD) server.

-5. **Name Server Response:**
-   - If the root name server does not have the information, it directs the query to the appropriate top-level domain (TLD) server (e.g., `.com` for `www.example.com`).
+   - Example:
+      1) Generic Top-Level Domains:
+         + .com (commercial)
+         + .org (organization)
+         + .net (network)
+         + .info (information)
+         + .biz (business)
+      2) Country Code Top-Level Domains
+         + .uk (United Kingdom)
+         + .jp (Japan)
+         + .fr (France)
+         + .cn (China)
+      3) Sponsored Top-Level Domains
+         + .edu (education, sponsored by EDUCAUSE)
+         + .gov (government, sponsored by the U.S. government)
+         + .mil (military, sponsored by the U.S. Department of Defense)

-6. **Authoritative Name Server Query:**
+5. **TLD and Authoritative Name Server Query:**
-   - The TLD server then forwards the request to the domain's authoritative name server, which knows the exact IP address of the domain.
+   - The resolver then queries the TLD server, which points it to the domain's Authoritative Name Server to get the IP address.

-7. **IP Address Resolution:**
+6. **IP Address Resolution:**
+   - TThe Authoritative Name Server provides the IP address for the domain.

+7. **Return IP to Browser:**
-   - The authoritative name server responds with the IP address of the domain.
+   - The resolver returns the IP address to the browser.

 8. **Content Retrieval:**
-   - The web browser sends an HTTP or HTTPS request to the server at the resolved IP address.

-9. **Webpage Display:**
-   - The server sends the requested content back to the browser, which then displays the webpage.
+   - The browser uses the IP address to request content from the server and displays the webpage.

 #### Example: DNS with Multiple IP Addresses